fletcher68/airport-baggage-router-dijkstra/README.md

 Below is the project structure.
 It contains all source code, build files, and a gradle binary for building the code.

-The code uses a Graph object and uses recursion to find all valid routes from start to end node.
+The code uses dijkstra's algorithm to find the most optimum path from start to end node given a set of directed edges.
 Only the optimized route is returned, i.e., the minimum number of node hops from start node to end node.
 Time is not considered when computing the optimized route.
 It is assumed that fewer hops means a shorter travel time.

 <pre>
 .